-Where can I hire a motorbike in Pattaya.
+Where can I hire a motorbike in Pattaya?

-You don’t have to wander far to hire a motorbike in Pattaya, many hotels and guest houses in Pattaya have their own motorcycle rental service.
-Besides this there are many independent motorbike rental vendors and companies in Pattaya, just walk a short and you’ll literally be falling over them, especially on Pattaya Beach Road and Second Road, here you will see rows of motorbikes lined up, usually with a price per day displayed on them.
+Popular places to seek out motorcycle rental businesses are Pattaya Beach Road, Second (2nd) Road, and along Soi Buakhao, where you will see rows of rental motorbikes lined up, usually with a price per day displayed on them.
 The best thing to do is use a motorbike rental service which has been recommended to you.
-There are many rip off merchants in Pattaya, so don’t think that Pattaya motorbike rental vendors are any different.
+There are many unscrupulous rip-off merchants in Pattaya, including motorbike rental vendors.

-What do I need to hire a motorcycle in Pattaya.
+What do I need to hire a motorcycle in Pattaya?

 Safely and legally hire a motorcycle in Pattaya.